Budapestby VisitCity Guides

 Booking and Reservations

-Popular services like massages and the Beer Spa require advance booking, especially during peak season or weekends.
-Online ticket purchases can provide convenience and sometimes minor discounts while potentially offering skip-the-line benefits during busy periods.
+Popular services like massages and the Beer Spa need advance booking, especially during peak season or weekends.
+We made the mistake of showing up without a reservation for the Beer Spa during our summer visit and had to wait two hours!
+Online ticket purchases can give convenience and sometimes minor discounts while potentially providing skip-the-line benefits during busy periods.

-The seasonal rooftop terrace and fitness park (May-October) provide additional space and stunning Budapest views.
-Early morning visits to the rooftop offer particularly impressive vistas with fewer crowds.
+The seasonal rooftop terrace and fitness park (May-October) give additional space and stunning Budapest views.
+Early morning visits to the rooftop have particularly impressive vistas with fewer crowds.

 Frequently Asked Questions